-Warwick Thornton is the man of the hour, with his new film, the outback western Sweet Country, set to premiere in competition at the 2017 Venice Film Festival.
+Warwick Thornton is the man of the hour, with his multi-award winning new film, the outback western Sweet Country, set to premiere on SBS Australia and NITV on January 26.

-His personal essay about Australia's relationship to the Southern Cross, We Don't Need A Map, opened the Sydney Film Festival in June, and has just screened on both NITV and SBS as part of our You Are Here strand of documentaries, examining what it means to be Indigenous in modern Australia.
-You can watch the searing, cheeky, provocative film at SBS On Demand, along with a number of other acclaimed Australian films that Thornton has directed, or has shot in his other day job - as an award-winning cinematographer.
+His personal essay about Australia's relationship to the Southern Cross, We Don't Need A Map, has screened on both NITV and SBS as part of our You Are Here strand of documentaries, examining what it means to be Indigenous in modern Australia.
+You can watch the searing, cheeky, provocative film on NITV, along with a number of other acclaimed Australian films that Thornton has directed, or has shot in his other day job - as an award-winning cinematographer.

-Explore the entire collection below, and click the images to watch the film in full at SBS on Demand.
+Explore the entire collection below, and click the images to watch the film in full at SBS on Demand (where indicated).

 Samson and Delilah